AI Adoption Without Governance Creates Real Enterprise Risk

 Capabilities Inside the AI Control and Operations Layer

-The AI Control & Operations layer provides the governance, monitoring and operational controls required to manage enterprise AI systems safely and responsibly.
-These capabilities enable organisations to maintain visibility over how AI models and agents operate across enterprise systems, while ensuring that AI systems remain aligned with organisational policies and regulatory obligations.
+These capabilities enable organisations to maintain visibility over how AI models and agents operate across enterprise systems, while ensuring that AI systems remain aligned with organisational policies, regulatory obligations and cost expectations.

 What This Enables for Organisations